WU-BIMAC/MicroMetaApp-docs/docs/tutorials/use.rst

 A.3 Adding and Editing Hardware components to the Canvas
 ========================================================
 After opening a new or an existing Microscope file, if available all pre-existing Hardware components will appear on the Canvas.
-In this example the TIRF Epi-Fluorescence Structured Light Microscope `(TESM) <here <https://trello.com/b/BQ8zCcQC/tirf-epi-fluorescence-structured-light-microscope>`_ custom built at the University of Massachusetts Medical School `Program in Molecular Medicine <https://www.umassmed.edu/pmm>`_ by members of the `Bio-Medical Imaging Group <http://big.umassmed.edu>`_, is displayed with several existing components.
+In this example the TIRF Epi-Fluorescence Structured Light Microscope `(TESM) <https://trello.com/b/BQ8zCcQC/tirf-epi-fluorescence-structured-light-microscope>`_ custom built at the University of Massachusetts Medical School `Program in Molecular Medicine <https://www.umassmed.edu/pmm>`_ by members of the `Bio-Medical Imaging Group <http://big.umassmed.edu>`_, is displayed with several existing components.

 .. figure:: images/use_images/08_Open_Microscope.png
   :class: shadow-image